openharmony/docs/en/application-dev/reference/apis/js-apis-ability-context.md

 startAbilityByCall(want: Want): Promise&lt;Caller&gt;;

-Obtains the caller interface of the specified ability, and if the specified ability is not started, starts the ability in the background.
+Starts an ability in the foreground or background and obtains the caller interface for communication with the ability.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core